douglasgscofield/dispr/README.md

 A small number of mismatches can be allowed within the primer.
 The number of concrete sequences arising from degenerate primers is also calculated.

-The `re::engine::RE2` regular expression drop-in module is used as it is much faster than Perl's implementation for the types of patterns matched here.
+The `re::engine::RE2` regular expression drop-in module is used if available as it is much faster than Perl's implementation for the types of patterns matched here.